KasDev573/obsidian-dynamic-table-plugin/README.md

   showSearch: true
   showFilter: true
 ```
-6) I added the ability to color every other row a bit darker for better visibility to user to distinguish between rows.
+6) I added the ability to color every other row a bit darker for better visibility to the user to distinguish between rows.
 As well as hover effect. `styleEnhancements:` `zebraStriping: true` `  rowHoverHighlight: true` `horizontalTextAlignment: left`
 7) I added horizontal text alignment yaml option, the alignment has options `left` `center` `right`
 8) I added vertical text alignment yaml option, the alignment has options `top` `center` `bottom`